 Furthermore, being aware of additional fees such as origination fees, closing costs, and ongoing servicing fees is essential.
 These fees can vary by lender and loan type, affecting the overall financial requirement for securing a mortgage loan.

-Conventional Loan3%-7%Origination Fee, PMI (if applicable)
+Conventional Loan | 3%-7% | Origination Fee, PMI (if applicable) |

 Conclusion

-In conclusion, understanding the requirements for obtaining a mortgage loan sets the stage for a successful home buying journey.
 By considering factors such as credit score, income stability, down payments, and interest rates, applicants can make informed decisions.
 Thorough preparation enhances the likelihood of securing favorable terms, paving the way for homeownership.